kubecost/azure-hackfest-lab/1_create-aks-cluster/README.md

-# Section 1: creating an AKS cluster
+# Module 1: Creating an AKS cluster

 In this section, we'll be using the Azure Portal to create an Azure Kubernetes Service (AKS) cluster, configure `kubectl` access to it, and deploy a sample application.